Koki-Kazaore/Portfolio/app/Http/structure.md

 It is the C of MVC.
 It serves as the command center of the application.
 In response to a request from a user, it acquires information from the models, etc., processes it into the required from, and sends some kind of response such as a screen or values.

 【Requests】
+Perform validation and processing on values sent to us, such as values entered into a form.